ilead-cong/probe-pool-tools/README.md

 # probe-pool-tools
-A efficient, precise and fast probe design tools for DNA FISH.
+A efficient, precise and fast probe design tools for FISH.

 ## WORK PROCESS
 This is the workflow of probe-tools-tools.